 Heat rice according to package directions.

-Drizzle with Italian dressing.
+Drizzle the salad with dressing.

-To store remaining canned beans, drain, rinse and refrigerate in airtight container for up to 2 days.
+To store remaining canned beans, drain, rinse and refrigerate them in airtight container for up to 2 days.